-If you feel that you’ve developed any of the above mentioned industrial diseases due to negligence by your employer, then you should get in touch with an expert personal injury lawyer at 0203 603 7712, or submit the online claim form to request a callback.
+If you feel that you’ve developed any of the above mentioned industrial diseases due to negligence by your employer, then you should get in touch with an expert personal injury lawyer, or submit the online claim form to request a callback.

 The exact amount of compensation for chemical injury will rely on the severity and extent of your injuries as well as your actual financial losses, better referred to as General Damages and Special Damages.
 Your personal injury solicitor will analyze the physical, psychological, and financial impact of the industrial disease on you and your loved ones.
 The damages can be defined in two categories- general and special.
 When calculating the amount of compensation the following factors can be considered:-

 You must file a compensation claim within 3 years of the first diagnosis of the industry-related disease.
 We recommend you to get in touch with a personal injury solicitor at the earliest.
 At ConsumerInjuryClaims, we offer no win no fee agreement to our potential clients.
 This means we charge only if you win your claim and that too from the compensation amount.

 To file an industrial-disease compensation claim, your personal injury lawyer will gather evidence to prove your employer’s fault or negligence.
 This means your solicitor will have to prove that your employer failed in their duty of care for you, and you suffered as a result of their negligence.